Seneca-Scholars/SS-Status-C6/status.md

 #7/22/25
+In the afternoon we had a long lab wit Jaime that went over the fetch requests get, post, put, and delete.
+We continued to go over get requests with postman and express.
+Express is a web framework for Node.js that makes building servers and APIs easy.
+And Postman is a way we can test endpoints such as /bruh is Jaime's example.

+During the morning with Wajiw I took notes on API integration, what an API is, REST which is the API standard we will be using, the uses of Promises, and Promises Chaining.
+I plan to continue developing my understanding of APIs and Promises by eventually using an API in my personal project and by using .then() and .catch() methods.
+As well parsing data with .json().

 In the morning from 9-10am, I spent a lot of time filling out C6 projects teams and channels interest form.
 Today I learned about styling based on state, basic functions in CSS such as calc(), @rules such as @media, shorthand properties like padding and margin, and commenting in CSS with /* and */.
 This was based on the Getting Started with CSS module in the MDN web docs, so none of these topics went very in depth, but gave a simple overview of some CSS basics.

 #7/21/25